opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

     For each query keypoint, find the training keypoints not farther than the specified distance.

-The methods are similar to ``DescriptorMatcher::radiusMatch``, except that this class does not require explicitly computed keypoint descriptors.
+The methods are similar to ``DescriptorMatcher::radiusM.
+But this class does not require explicitly computed keypoint descriptors.

 .. index:: GenericDescriptorMatcher::read